 We advocate a systematic, scientifically driven approach to the bay’s management.
 Science, not politics.
 A healthy bay means a healthy economy for The South Shore and it means preserving a public good for future generations.
-We work today so that future generations will fish, clam, swim and boat on these waters as we had.
+We work today so that future generations will fish, clam, swim and boat on these waters as we had..

-We believe that if Long Islanders knew the nature and extent of our water pollution issues, we would be only our way to solving them.
+We believe that if Long Islanders knew the nature and extent of our water pollution issues, we would be on our way to solving them.
 We have to contend with 500,000 septic tanks triggering algal blooms and threatening our ground water.
 High nitrogen fertilizers, whether from lawns or farms, add to the issue.
-Pesticides, improperly disposed of pharmaceuticals, storm runoff, spills, and toxic plumes add the the problem.
-It will take a lot of concerted effort and dedication, but Save The Great South Bay, in conjunction with dozens of other Long Island non-profits, is helping to lead the charge not only to save the Great South Bay, but to help assure the future of Long Island itself, its sustainability.
+Pesticides, improperly disposed of pharmaceuticals, storm runoff, spills, and toxic plumes add to the problem.
+But determined public effort, informed by best practices in environmental restoration, will make a difference.

 We hope that this web site will help people to develop public conversations about issues that matter to all of us.